Kokolipa/Tableau_CitiBIke/README.md

 ## Project Description  & Background- [![Tableau-Dashboard](https://img.shields.io/badge/Tableau-Dashboards-black?style=flat&logo=atandt)](https://public.tableau.com/views/CitiBike_GalBeeri/CasualRidersDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 ##### Background:
-Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilisation.
+Since 2013, the Citi Bike program has implemented robust infrastructure for collecting data on the program's utilisation.
 Each month, bike data is collected, organised, and made public on the [`Citi Bike Data`](https://citibikenyc.com/system-data).

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers.

 ##### Project Description:
 Analysing CitiBike's warmest month (July) from 2023 to provide insights and explore the following questions:
 1. Do members or casuals have higher usage?
 2. Which stations are most popular?
-What is the overall average distance travelled?
+3. What is the overall average distance travelled?
-3. What days of the week are most riders taken on?
+3. What days of the week are most rides taken on?
-4. What type of bicycle used most?
+4. What type of bicycle is used most?
-5. On average, for how long do users rant a bicycle?
+5. On average, how long do users rent a bicycle?
-6. Which zip codes approximately concentrate the largest amount of usage?
+6. Which zip codes have largest concentration of usage (approx.)?

 To answer these questions, two dashboards were created for each company segment: members and casual users.
-Members are users that subscribed for an annual membership (Citi Bike plan  / Lyft Pink plan [pricing](https://citibikenyc.com/pricing)); Casual members = users who purchased a 24-hour pass OR 3-day pass.
+Members are users that subscribed for an annual membership (Citi Bike plan  / Lyft Pink plan [pricing](https://citibikenyc.com/pricing)); Casual members are users who purchased a 24-hour pass OR 3-day pass.

 ### Description of the data:
 There are 13 columns and 3,767,347 data records in July [`CitiBike`](https://s3.amazonaws.com/tripdata/index.html).